AmaranthosLabs/AmaranthosLabs/content/pages/tools.md

   * [StarLink](https://starlink.com)
     * High-speed, low-latency broadband internet in remote and rural locations across the globe.

-To build the [Composable Information Machine](/library/cim) we assemble and configure these tools in a specific way and they serve a specific purpose in the [cim](/library/cim).
+To build the [Composable Information Machine](/library/cim) we assemble and configure these tools in a specific way to serve a specific purpose in the [cim](/library/cim).

 For each element of a [cim](/library/cim), there is a [repository](https://git-scm.com/docs/git) and [development environment](/library/devcontainer) created to work speficifically with this ecosystem.

+They are composed to form a working system we call a Composable Information Machine.